-Come February 14, Gotham’s lovebirds will either be cozied up at one of New York's bars with fireplaces, watching one of the 100 best romantic movies of all time or enjoying dinner at the city’s most romantic restaurants for Valentine’s Day dinner.
+Come February 14th, lovebirds can cozy up at one of New York's bars with fireplaces, watch one of the 100 best romantic movies of all time or enjoying dinner at the city’s most romantic restaurants or romantic bars for Valentine’s Day.
 But whether you’re sharing the holiday with lovers or friends, don’t miss out on special, one-night-only menus and dishes from some of the best restaurants in NYC.
-From shareable Spanish tapas to fine-dining Chinese, here are the best options for Valentine’s Day dinner NYC has to offer.

 RECOMMENDED: Full guide to Valentine’s Day for NYC

 The high-end vegetable-forward restaurant, Dirt Candy will host a “A Very Vegetable Valentine’s Day Dinner.”
 The seven-course menu will include dishes such as a Brussels sprout larb and vegan caviar service.
 Knowing Amanda Cohen’s expertise, this should not disappoint.

 Price: $125 per person (includes tip, but not tax)

 Bed-Stuy hot spot, Hart’s will host its 4th-annual “Love Stinks” dinner.
 Throughout the playful meal, you can try dishes such as beef tongue with puntarelle and anchovies, latkes with uni and aioli as well as a blood orange ricotta tart.
 According to the team's Instagram, it’ll be “three courses that taste aces and remind you that real love has smell, taste, flavor and funk.”